On causal extrapolation of sequences with applications to forecasting: Main results

-Under the assumptions of Theorem \ref{Th1}(ii), by Proposition \ref{propU}, there exists a unique extrapolation of the band-limited solution $\w x$ of problem (\ref{min}) on the future times $t>s$.
-It can be interpreted as the optimal forecast (optimal given $\O$ and $N$). \begin{remark} If $N<+\infty$ and $s-q<2N+1$ then there are many optimal processes $\w x\in \XN$ such that $F(\w x,x)=0$; they form a linear manifold in $\XN $. \end{remark} Up to the end of this section, we assume that the assumptions of Lemma \ref{propU} and Theorem \ref{Th1}(ii) are satisfied, i..e, either $N= +\infty$, $q=-\infty$, or $N<+\infty$, $s-q\ge 2N+1$.
+Under the assumptions of Theorem \ref{Th1}(ii), by Lemma \ref{propU}, there exists a unique extrapolation of the band-limited solution $\w x$ of problem (\ref{min}) on the future times $t>s$.
+It can be interpreted as the optimal forecast (optimal given $\O$ and $N$). \begin{corollary} If $s-q<2N+1$ then there are many optimal processes $\w x\in \XN$ such that $ \sum_{t=q}^s|\w x(t)-x(t)|^2=0$; they form a linear manifold in $\XN $. \end{corollary} Up to the end of this section, we assume that the assumptions of Lemma \ref{propU} and Theorem \ref{Th1}(ii) are satisfied.